lxc/incus/doc/authentication.md

 ```

 When using {abbr}`TLS (Transport Layer Security)` client certificates for authentication, both the client and the server will generate a key pair the first time they're launched.
-The server will use that key pair for all HTTPS connections to the LXD socket.
+The server will use that key pair for all HTTPS connections to the Incus socket.
 The client will use its certificate as a client certificate for any client-server communication.

 To cause certificates to be regenerated, simply remove the old ones.